Semiframes: the algebra of semitopologies and actionable coalitions: Semiframes: compatible complete semilattices

-\dots but, the situation outlined in Proposition~\ref{prop.conflicted.sober}(1) \emph{can} arise, indeed we use the same counterexample: \begin{lemm} It may be that every point in $(\ns P,\opens)$ is strongly compatible, yet $\f{Soberify}(\ns P,\opens)$ contains a point that is not strongly compatible. \end{lemm} \begin{proof} The same counterexample as used in Proposition~\ref{prop.conflicted.sober}(1) illustrates a space $(\ns P,\opens)$ such that every point in $(\ns P,\opens)$ is strongly compatible, but $\f{Soberify}(\ns P,\opens)$ contains a point that is not strongly compatible.
-We note that $\bullet_A$ (the extra point in-between $3$ and $0$) is not strongly compatible, because both $B$ and $D$ intersect with every open neighbourhood of $\bullet_A$, but $B$ does not intersect with $D$. \end{proof}
+\dots but, the situation outlined in Proposition~\ref{prop.conflicted.sober}(\ref{item.conflicted.sober.1}) \emph{can} arise, indeed we use the same counterexample: \begin{lemm} It may be that every point in $(\ns P,\opens)$ is hypertransitive, yet $\tf{Soberify}(\ns P,\opens)$ contains a point that is not hypertransitive. \end{lemm} \begin{proof} The same counterexample as used in Proposition~\ref{prop.conflicted.sober}(\ref{item.conflicted.sober.1}) illustrates a space $(\ns P,\opens)$ such that every point in $(\ns P,\opens)$ is hypertransitive, but $\tf{Soberify}(\ns P,\opens)$ contains a point that is not hypertransitive.
+We note that $\bullet_A$ (the extra point in-between $3$ and $0$) is not hypertransitive, because both $B$ and $D$ intersect with every open neighbourhood of $\bullet_A$, but $B$ does not intersect with $D$. \end{proof}